cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 Specification: https://github.com/ecorm/cbor-tag-text-key-map

 The above defined tag 132 may be used instead to guide a decoder into interpreting a CBOR map as a JavaScript-like Object having only text string keys.
-The decoder would have to verify the first key to establish that the map has uniform text string keys.
+The decoder would have to verify the first key to establish that the map has homogeneous text string keys.

 ### Tag TBD279 ###